Waait Town Market, Anthanna.

 The other two men left in the vehicle were caught unware by Hannah and Cole.
 They were still watching the fight and contemplating if they needed to join when the leader of the team noticed someone by his side.
 It was however too late for him to act, as Cole had launched a blow to his face already through the open window.

 Cole dragged his face forward again and pulling his collar with his left hand and sent another punch to his face with the right hand.
-He held on the man’s collar and opened the door.
+He held on the the man’s collar and opened the door.
 He dragged him out and close the door quickly.

 He tried to raise the man’s face up to punch him again but the man retaliated with a punch to his belly.
 Cole however did not let the punch in the belly move him as he replied with two punches to the man’s face and a kick to his belly.
 He pushed him to the car and followed with more blows to his belly.

-On the other side, the driver of the car was shocked when the man sitting by his side was punched but before he think or make any move.
+On the other side, the driver of the car was shocked when the man sitting by his side was punched but before he could think or make any move.
 He saw a gun pointed to his face.